How To Cut Peony Buds For Flower Vase Arrangements (With Pictures)

 How Do You Arrange Peonies?

-With their incredibly full blooms, it is not hard to create a casual peony arrangement that looks absolutely stunning.
 To create the perfect bouquet, cut your stems at slightly different lengths, varying them by an inch or half of an inch.
-This allows your flowers to fall naturally together.
+This allows your flowers to blend together naturally.

 Leave foliage above the neck of the vase as an accent.
 Group peony stems in odd numbers (3, 5, or 7) for the most artistically pleasing presentation.